-The forest agreement may affect matters dealt with by another Minister and accordingly they agree to consult such a Minister when the need arises.
+The forest agreement\ may affect matters dealt with by another Minister and accordingly it is agreed to consult such a Minister when the need arises and noted that matters involving other portfolios will require the agreement of the appropriate Minister and/or agency.
+Memorandums of Understanding, or similar mechanisms will be utilised where appropriate.

-6.18 ESTABLISHMENT OF AGREED MILESTONES
+6.18 ESTABLISHMENT OF A GREED MILESTONES

-All milestones are given in Attachment 11 and their achievement must be reported on during the first five years, and as part of the five-yearly review, using the public reporting mechanism discussed in sections 6.8-6.11.
+All milestones are given in Attachment 12 and their achievement must be reported on during the first five years, and as part of the five-yearly review, using the public reporting mechanism discussed in sections 6.8-6.11.